-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (9,165) times one half the default maximum net growth rate for cetaceans (1⁄2 of 4%) times a recovery factor of 0.50 (for a species of unknown status with no known fishery mortality; Wade and Angliss 1997), resulting in a PBR of 92 striped dolphins per year.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size (13,251) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of $\frac{4}{8}$) times a recovery factor of 0.50 (for a species of unknown status with no known fishery mortality; Wade and Angliss 1997), resulting in a PBR of 132 striped dolphins per year.

-HUMAN-CAUSED MORTALITY AND SERIOUS INJURY
+HUMAN-CAUSED MORTALITY AND SERIOUS INJURY Fishery Information

-Fishery Information

 A summary of recent fishery mortality and injury for this stock of striped dolphin is shown in Table 1.
 More detailed information on these fisheries is provided in Appendix 1.
-Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 1997-2001 (Cameron and Forney 1999, 2000, Carretta 2001; 2002).
-No striped dolphin were observed killed in the most recent five-year period.
+Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 2002-2006 (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b, Carretta and Enriquez 2006, 2007).
+No striped dolphins were observed killed in the most recent five-year period.
 One striped dolphin was observed killed in the drift gillnet fishery in 1994.
 After the 1997 implementation of a Take Reduction Plan, which included skipper education workshops and required the use of pingers and minimum 6-fathom extenders, overall cetacean entanglement rates in the drift gillnet fishery dropped considerably (Barlow and Cameron 2003).
 However, because of interannual variability in entanglement rates and the rarity of striped dolphin entanglements, additional years of data will be required to fully evaluate the effectiveness of pingers for reducing mortality of this particular species.
-Mean annual takes in Table 1 are based on 1997-2001 data.
+Mean annual takes in Table 1 are based on 2002-2006 data.
 This results in an average estimate of zero striped dolphins taken annually.